search

 For information about Hazardous Substances Surveillance, visit the Environmental Health Indicators New Zealand website.

-For further advice and to notify us of an environmental event or hazard, please phone 09 623 4600.
+To notify us of an environmental event or hazard:

 Health practitioners are required by Section 74 of the Health Act 1956 to report to the medical officer of health (MOH) any patient they have 'reasonable suspicion' is suffering from a notifiable disease (list of diseases).